Administrative Policies and Procedures Manual - Policy 2425: Recovery of Facilities & Administrative Costs

 7.1.1.
 Operations and Maintenance of Plant

-Operations and maintenance of plant includes costs that have been incurred for the administration, supervision, operation, maintenance, preservation and protection of University facilities.
+This category includes costs that have been incurred for the administration, supervision, operation, maintenance, preservation and protection of University facilities.
 Typical costs include security, utilities, custodial, grounds and landscaping, automotive, fuel management, property insurance, signs, locks/keys, metal shop, recycling, ordinary and normal repairs and renovations, maintenance and operation of buildings and other facilities, and administration.
-These costs are allocated to the appropriate indirect cost pool and major function, as described more fully in OMB Circular A-21, based on the square footage occupied.
+These costs are allocated to the appropriate indirect cost pool and major function, as described more fully in Section 200.414 of the Uniform Guidance, based on the square footage occupied.

 7.1.2.
 Building, Land Improvement, and Equipment Costs

-Building and land improvement costs are calculated using a two percent (2%) per year usage allowance.
-Equipment costs are calculated using depreciation methods.
+The costs in this category are calculated using depreciation methods.
 Equipment costs are not taken on loaned equipment and assets acquired with federal funds.
 Building, land improvement, and equipment costs are allocated to the appropriate indirect cost pool and major function based on the square footage occupied.
-Buildings and/or equipment must be in use to qualify.
+Buildings and equipment must be in use to qualify.

 This category includes interest costs incurred by the University for the acquisition of long-lived assets.
 These costs are allocated to the appropriate indirect cost pool and major function based on specific benefit.